deephyper/benchmark/lib/JAHSBench/README.md

 However, we have purposefully created a lower bound on the "interesting range" for the ``valid-acc`` objective, which is higher than it was before.
-In particular, no accuracies less than 95% will be considered when computing hypervolume scores for the Fashion MNIST or CIFAR-10 datasets, and no accuracies less than 98% are considered for the colorectal screening dataset.
+In particular, no accuracies less than 95% will be considered when computing hypervolume scores for the Fashion MNIST dataset, no accuracies less than 90% are considered for the CIFAR-10 dataset, and no accuracies less than 93% are considered for the colorectal histology dataset.
+When solving any of these problems via DeepHyper, the ``moo_lower_bounds`` argument should be set accordingly.
 To evaluate hypervolume with these reference points, use our metrics as shown below